frederickaplan/fdh/files/PART2/fdh-2-3.md

 At the other extreme :

 Fully modernised transcription : Spelling and layout is transformed to facilitate reading and dissemination.
 Scholars may consider this a translation more than a transcription.

 Any transcription and redocumentation implies some interpretation and remapping.
 Therefore in most case the a digital text is the results of complex sequence of redocumentation process.

-In general, spelling variations do decrease over time.
+In general, spelling variations do decrease over time. (cf. Buntinx and Kaplan, 2018).

 ## Summary

 Historical texts are challenging because they use ancient Writing Systems that needs to be redocumented in contemporary forms.

 ## In the next chapter

 We will see how to encode an historical text digitally

 ## Further reading

 Dondi, Printing Revolution

 Richard Sproat, A Computational Theory of Writing Systems

 McLuhan, The Gutenberg Galaxy